Skip to content

 Regular analysis helps teams identify trends and adjust their approach.
 The metrics section should explain how teams will collect, analyze, and act on testing data throughout the project.

-Best Practices for Creating Effective Test Plans
+Best Practices for Effective Test Plans

 Experience has taught successful testing teams several valuable lessons about test plan creation.
 Successful test plans follow several practices: